-- Tap on the profile or your bitmoji icon on the top left of your home screen.
+- Tap on your bitmoji icon in the top left corner.

-- Tap on “Custom” and hide your story from people by tapping on their names.
+- Tap “Custom” and hide your story from people by tapping on their names.

 Since you know how to hide your story, you can freely post stories without fear of judgment from coworkers, jealous friends, or mutuals with an ex.

 How To Check if Someone Took a Screenshot of Your Story